Pomegranate seeds may be tiny, but they pack numerous nutritional benefits.

-When it’s super easy to get sick from many different illnesses, Vitamin C helps improve your natural immunity and shields you against viruses.
+When it’s super easy to get sick from many illnesses, Vitamin C helps improve your natural immunity and protects you against viruses.

 Are you Supposed to Swallow Pomegranate Seeds?

-Yes, pomegranate seeds are supposed to be swallowed, which is entirely safe.
+Pomegranate seeds are supposed to be swallowed, which is entirely safe.
 The seeds release beneficial oils when we chew and swallow them.
-The seeds give a crunchy taste, and the pomegranate arils have the juicy mixed taste of sweet and sour.
+The seeds are crunchy, and the pomegranate arils have the juicy mixed taste of sweet and sour.

-If someone told you that a pomegranate tree would grow in your stomach if you eat the seeds, they are wrong!
+If someone told you that a pomegranate tree would grow in your stomach if you ate the seeds, they are wrong!